Royal Air Force in World War II: Bomb sights

 During the war, the RAF used two types of bomb sights for its aircraft: the vector sight and the tachometric sight.
 The vector bombsight required the bombardier to input data before the attack, including the speed and altitude of the aircraft, the ballistic characteristics of the bomb and the estimated wind speed and direction.
 The bombardier was guided by a sighting cross consisting of either crossed wires or lines of light on a small reflective screen in front of him.
 As soon as the center of the sighting cross aligned with the target below, the bombs were dropped.
 Although the vector bomb sight was simple and effective, it was only as accurate as the data entered, provided the aircraft was flying straight and level towards the target.
 In practice, however, the data was not always accurate, and a straight and level approach in the presence of flak and fighters would have been extremely dangerous for the bomber crew.

 In contrast, the tachometric bomb sight automatically calculated the wind speed and direction.
 A motorized telescopic sight was aimed at a stabilized glass target mounted below.
 The scope was connected to a gyro-stabilized platform that allowed the bombardier to observe the target as the bomb was dropped.
-The bombardier programmed the analog targeting computer with the altitude of the aircraft and the ballistic characteristics of the bomb.
+The bombardier programmed the analogue targeting computer with the altitude of the aircraft and the ballistic characteristics of the bomb.
 Two electric buttons connected to an electric motor were then set so that the telescope's sighting grid was always above the target, which was viewed through the stabilized glass screen.